 Our trial work with the Parental Engagement Fund could lead to new best practice for the whole sector and offer an evidenced based intervention which can be delivered flexibly and effectively via a range of early years organisations.

-Results from the trials are due in October 2017; the evaluation is being conducted by the University of Oxford.
+Results from the trial are available here; the evaluation was conducted by the University of Oxford.